Presidential PardonOn February 20, 2019 by Elyse

-In honor of the holiday, let’s explore a footnote in the administration of one of our more obscure presidents, William Howard Taft.
-He’s known as the only person to serve both as president of the United States and chief justice of the Supreme Court, as well as for his unfortunate habit of falling asleep at church, at the opera, at funerals and while discussing business with senators after meals.
+In honor of the holiday, let’s explore a footnote in the administration of one of the U.S.’s more obscure presidents, William Howard Taft.
+He’s known as the only person to serve as both president of the United States and chief justice of the Supreme Court, as well as for his unfortunate habit of falling asleep at church, at the opera, at funerals and while discussing business with senators after meals.

 Along with these narcoleptic tendencies, Taft appeared to have had a sentimental streak.
-In 1912, fifteen-year-old Bertha Zaboroski of Erie, Pennsylvania wrote to the president, saying that:
+In 1912, 15-year-old Bertha Zaboroski of Erie, Pennsylvania wrote to the president, telling him:

 Her mother was in jail and that she and four smaller children had been left in need when the father deserted them. . .
 Bertha used ten pages of a school tablet and wrote a thrilling description of a fight her mother had with a neighbor, even repeating some of the vicious names the women called each other.
 She concluded her story with an account of how her mother was arrested for assault.– The Bridgeton Pioneer, March 28, 1912

 Bertha’s budding writing skills paid off.
 According to the newspaper, “not only did she get a reply, promising to investigate, but she received a five dollar bill as well.”
 Unlike so many similar stories, this one has a happy ending.
 Although the newspaper is vague on the details, Bertha’s mother was reportedly released and her family was taken care of.

 Step aside, Little Orphan Annie.
 The 20th century has a new plucky heroine to admire.